 - Formal Elements: Color, space, composition.

 - Pictorial Elements: Line, shape, color, value, texture, space.
-(An upcoming page will be devoted to pictorial elements in more detail.)
+(See Design IV to see pictorial elements in more detail.)

 Line: Lines can be curved (curvilinear - curving around and through the picture space); or straight (geometric).
 They can be contour lines, or lines inside the forms.
 Lines can create directional movement in the picture plane - leading the viewer's eye around and through the composition, such as a road (diagonal line) leading the viewer's eye into the landscape.
 Directional lines can also keep the viewer's eye from leaving the picture.
 Lines can also direct movement and counter-movement; like in music, there is a movement and countermovement.
 For instance, a diagonal line going from top left to bottom right will create a movement downward to the right; if another diagonal is placed at the bottom right of the first, in the opposite direction, it will stop the movement of the first line, or neutralize it, stabilizing the composition.
 Or, if you have the same diagonal from top left to bottom right, and you place a series of short lines along it, going in a perpendicular direction, you will also neutralize the movement of the first diagonal line.
 If you get rid of the first line, but keep the series of short lines along it, you will have a series of short lines going from bottom left to top right, but as a group they will be going from top left to bottom right.
 This is movement and countermovement in one set of lines.
 Short lines can also be marks, which can create pattern or texture when placed together.
 (See Van Gogh's ink drawings.)